Alleged Judicial Misconduct: NBA files petition against SAN, 6 lawyers

 “We are in the process of filing a petition against them before the LPDC.
 This is based on our determination to ensure that the system is protected, irrespective of those involved,” Apata added.

-The LPDC is the body recognised by law to take disciplinary action against lawyers accused of professional misconduct, while the NBA serves as the prosecution in any trial before its panel.
+The LPDC is the body recognised by law to take disciplinary action against lawyers accused of professional misconduct, while the NBA serves as the prosecutor in any trial before its panel.

 It will be recalled that the National Judicial Council, NJC, had earlier barred three high court judges from getting promotion for periods ranging from two to five years, after it found them guilty of issuing conflicting ex-parte orders.

-The NJC said the three judges were investigated, even though there was no written petition, allegations of corruption or impropriety against them.
+The NJC said the three judges were investigated, even though there was no written petition,on allegations of corruption or impropriety against them.

 Meanwhile, ahead of its 2022 Justice Sector Summit billed for Tuesday, the NBA, called for a review of the process for the appointment of judges.